DanielKjr/JavaMessagingApi/README.md

-Another repository for the purpose of learning java.

-Spring boot API with docker+rabbitMQ messaging

-Message broker can insert into table with JPA currently, not pretty but functional

 Sprint boot api for simple triggering of endpoint through Postman.

 API sends a message to MQListener that sends a log to MQLogger, using shared functionality from the MQLoggingClient package and then saves the entry.